 - an elbow fracture or dislocation

 Damage to the ulnar nerve is like cutting a telephone cord.
-The messages from your brain can’t be properly transmitted to their targets in your hand and arm nor can they be received from the hand.
+The messages from your brain can’t be properly transmitted to their targets in your hand and arm, and they can’t be received from the hand.

 During the exam, your doctor will evaluate how well you can move your fingers and assess the condition of your hand.

 In addition to a physical examination, testing can include: